Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Even though keeping your dog happy and healthy can sometimes be challenging, it is very important.
-We hope you found this article helpful, and that you’ve found the reason why your dog’s ears are smelling.
+We hope you found this article helpful, and that you have found the reason why your dog’s ears are smelling.
 Most ear ailments can be resolved quickly with prompt veterinary care.
 Therefore, to stop this from becoming a chronic issue, take your dog for regular examinations with a vet.

 Featured Image Credit: Kashaeva Irina, Shutterstock